forthy42/net2o/wiki/squid.md

 gold (compare: Roosevelt's America after the great depression), so the banknote was not a promise to give you noble metal.
-Inflation was a problem in both the Yuan dynasty and the early Ming dynasty following, and stopped issuing banknotes in 1450; the circulating notes however were still accepted — and the currency system was privatized.
+Inflation was a problem in both the Yuan dynasty and the early Ming dynasty following, which stopped issuing banknotes in 1450; the circulating notes however were still accepted — and the currency system was privatized, i.e. they went back to the feiqian promissory notes.

 Thanks to Marco Polo, Europe soon got a pretty good description of how it worked, because Marco Polo as merchant was interested in this kind